 Now Paul isn't talking here about the everyday suffering that's common to every person.
 We all groan because of the consequences of Adam's sin.
-Christians and non-Christians lost their homes in the Valley Fire and the Clayton Fire.
-Christians and non-Christians lost their homes and belongings in Harvey and Irma.
+Christians and non-Christians lose their homes in California fires.
+Christians and non-Christians get COVID.
 We all groan over our aches and pains; and Alzheimer's and arthritis.

-But there is a huge difference between the world's groaning and ours: the world moans in the throes of death, but God's children groan in the pangs of birth because we know that through Christ's resurrection, God is birthing a new creation - this is why Paul can say, that our groanings now don't compare to glory to come!
+But there is a huge difference between the world's groaning and ours: the world groans on its way to death, but we groan on the way to life.
+Jesus is making all things new, and when He returns, God will birth a new creation - so our groanings now don't compare with the glory to come!
 And all of creation groans with us for that day-

-➤ Romans 8:22-23 22For we know that the whole creation has been groaning together in the pains of childbirth until now.
+Romans 8:22-23 22For we know that the whole creation has been groaning together in the pains of childbirth until now.
 23And not only the creation, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for adoption as sons, the redemption of our bodies.